JMicallef97/WinForms-Font-Swapper/README.md

 **REPLACE BY SIZE**
 ```
 // -Only replace original fonts that match a particular size
 // (specified in the 3rd parameter).

+// You can specify a scaling (multiplier) factor for the new fonts, by default it is set to 1.0.
+Values
+// larger than 1.0 result in replacement fonts being larger than original fonts, while values less than
+// 1.0 result in replacement fonts being smaller than original fonts.

 // Replacement fonts will be the same size as the original font.